matomo-org/developer-documentation/docs/Hooks.md

 - [Config.NoConfigurationFile](#confignoconfigurationfile)

 #### Config.badConfigurationFile
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [287](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L287)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [312](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L312)_

-This event is triggered in case a config file is not in the correct format or in case required values are missing.
-The event can be used to start the installation process or to display a custom error message.
+Triggered if the INI config file has the incorrect format or if certain required configuration options are absent.
+This event can be used to start the installation process or to display a custom error message.

 Callback Signature:
 <pre><code>function($exception)</code></pre>